upenn-embedded/final-project-s25-slay/README.md

 * We have acheived HRS-01, HRS-02, HRS-03, and HRS-07.
 * We obtained a pressure sensor that can detect a double-tap from the user (HRS-01), incrementing the number of complete stiches.
 * Due to issues with the new LCD drivers, we utilized the Pong Lab LCD instead to successfully display the current stitch/row count (HRS-02) the user has completed.
-* HRS-03 - The A photoresistor is be used to detect when the LED should turn on to give the user light when the mode has been selected to be automatic lighting.
+* HRS-03 - The photoresistor is being used to detect when the LED should turn on to give the user light when the mode has been selected to be automatic lighting.
 * *HRS-04 was not met yet.
 Instead of using two coin cell batteries, we are planning on using three Double-A batteries in series.*
 * HRS-05 was not met yet.
-We are still waiting for the buck converter to arrive from Digikey (HRS-05) from 6V to 5V.
+We are still waiting for the buck converter to arrive from Digikey (HRS-05) to allow the power regulation to step from 6V to 5V.
-* HRS-06 have not yet been implemented as is was a stretch goals.
+* HRS-06 have not yet been implemented as it was a stretch goal.
 * HRS-07 has successfully been implemented as seen in the [LED Video](https://drive.google.com/file/d/1rop4UisXuNpcv3D3Y8GjMGgq3QFZKBxQ/view?usp=sharing).
 * *To collect data and outcomes, we updated showed that the LCD screen updates with as the pressure sensor was double-tapped:*
   * *[Data &amp; Outcomes Collection Video](https://drive.google.com/file/d/1uxq4tfVUFXRT-5NTrstDs1UYUlmtl0zJ/view?usp=sharing)*